Safely Access Viber Anywhere, even in China!

 With Viber being an interpersonal communication hub, greater latency times will slow down your connection when using VoIP or IM on Rakuten Viber.

-Third, an automatic kill switch should be standard practice for the VPN you use in China.
+Third, an automatic kill switch should be standard practice for the VPN you use while traveling to China.
 Should your VPN connection drop, you definitely don’t want your true IP address exposed while visiting a website that has been banned for more than four years in China.
 People get fined, arrested, and deported for issues like that.

 Top VPN Choices for Using Viber in China

-While it’s based in the United States, Private Internet Access (PIA) VPN gives users lots of security options and server choices, making it a great option for unblocking Viber while you’re inside China’s borders.
+While it’s based in the United States, Private Internet Access (PIA) VPN gives users lots of security options and server choices, making it a great option for safely accessing Viber while you’re visiting China.

-Private Internet Access’s security is exactly what you want for punching through China’s censorship firewall.
+Private Internet Access’s security is exactly what you want for accessing the internet safely while in China.
 It supports every major encryption protocol except IKEv2, has built-in DNS leak protection, SOCKS5 compatibility, and the all-important kill switch.

 It has a lot of server variety as well, more than 3,000 to choose from, which means there are plenty of choices in countries that border China to lower that latency time.